Ensuring Alignment and Accountability: The Crucial Role of Enterprise Architecture Governance Checklists

 o If not, either exercise Architecture Governance change, relief and enforcement, or direct the architect to take into account guidance and constraints from superior architecture

-3. Do subject matter experts agree with the facts and interpretation of the facts in the architecture: Yes/No?
+3. Do subject matter experts agree with the facts and interpretation of the facts in the architecture: Yes/No

 o If yes, proceed